 Sec 104-22-4 Special Regulations

+Sec 104-22-4.1 Special Regulations, Generally.

+All uses, generally.
+All uses listed in the use table are indoor uses, unless specifically stated otherwise.
+All indoor uses shall not generate noise, outdoor lighting, vibration, smoke, dust or airborne particulate matter, refuse, or anything else that is uncommon to the established character of the neighborhood to such a degree as to be perceptible to constitute a nuisance to the occupants of the immediate area.

 Drive up (drive-thru) window.
 Any business with a drive up (drive-thru) window shall comply with the following:

 The window shall be located on the rear of the building.
 The rear of the building shall be determined as the side of the building opposite from the building's facade that faces the public street.
-If on a corner, the window may be located on the side of the building that can be visible from the less prominent street.
+If on a corner along a government or institutional street or vehicle-oriented commercial street, the window may be located on the side of the building that is visible from the less prominent street.

 The stacking lanes and drive up (drive-thru) queue, and the parking spaces devoted to the drive up (drive-thru) window shall be locate in an area that is not visible from the more prominent street right-of-way.